-By the turn of the century, almost nine million dollars in gold had been taken from the area’s 35 mines.
-The town, which had grown phenomenally, sported seven hotels, sixteen saloons, three newspapers, two churches, an opera house, two banks, a red light district, and dozens of other businesses.
-A couple of years later when the census was tallied, it found over 3,500 registered voters which did not include women, children or Chinese immigrants.
+Also, by 1900, almost nine million dollars in gold had been taken from the area’s 35 mines.
+The town, which had grown phenomenally, sported seven hotels, sixteen saloons, three newspapers, two churches, an opera house, two banks, a red-light district, and dozens of other businesses.
+A couple of years later, when the census was tallied, it found over 3,500 residents.

 In 1913 dredging came to the Powder River.
 The remains of Dredge #1 can be seen near the Sumpter Valley Railway depot in McEwen.
 Dredge #2, the largest of three dredges used to extract the precious gold, can also be seen at the edge of town in a pond of its own making.
 Dredging continued in the valley until 1954.

-The Sumpter Valley Railway began its decline in 1933 and passenger service was discontinued around 1937.
+The Sumpter Valley Railway began its decline in 1933, and passenger service was discontinued around 1937.
 The last run was in April of 1947.

-Today there is still gold in the bedrock of Sumpter Valley as it was too deep for the dredges to get to it.
+Allegedly there is still gold in the bedrock of Sumpter Valley as it was too deep for the dredges to get to it.
 The town has seen a revival as a historic tourist attraction, where the evidence of its former gold mining glory days is still in evidence in the many mine tailings.

-Sumpter is thirty miles west of Baker, Oregon on Oregon State Highway 7.
+Sumpter is thirty miles west of Baker, Oregon, on Oregon State Highway 7.

 An Early Sketch of Oregon (historic text)

 Oregon Geographic Names, McArthur, Lewis A., Oregon Historical Society, 1928.